KittyRose8267/Trends-in-LFPL-Acquisitions/README.md

 First Data Source: https://data.louisvilleky.gov/datasets/6f00d1da8c374ff48d1f594155c341df_0/explore

-Second Data Source: I accessed an API to pull specific information in relation to the ISBN of the book:
+Second Data Source: I accessed an API to pull specific information in relation to the ISBN of the book: https://isbndb.com/isbn-database

+How to use:
+In terminal create a virtual environment: -m venv/scripts/activate Install the packages from requirements.txt: pip install -r requirements.txt

 Contents